-Ivanova A, Schrimpf M, Anzellottie S, Zaslavsky N, Fedorenko E, and Isik L (submitted) Is it that simple?
-The use of linear mapping models in cognitive neuroscience. [preprint]
+Ivanova A, Schrimpf M, Anzellottie S, Zaslavsky N, Fedorenko E, and Isik L (2022) Is it that simple?
+Beyond Linear Regression: mapping models in cognitive neuroscience should align with research goals.
+Neurons, Brain, Data, and Theory [pdf]

 Vogelstein J, Verstynen T, Kording K, Isik L et al. (2022) Prospective Learning: Back to the Future. [pdf]